Bcchao1/Tiled-Project-1/README.md

 How to run code:

---use the .bat files, either Runwfc_auto or Runwfc_standard OR run "dotnet run WaveFunctionCollapse.csproj [true/false]" in CMD.
+* use the .bat files, either Runwfc_auto or Runwfc_standard OR run "dotnet run WaveFunctionCollapse.csproj [true/false]" in CMD.
-	--auto will setup and run on any images in the "samplesauto" folder.
+	* auto will setup and run on any images in the "samplesauto" folder.
-	--standard requires setup of samples.xml, and the corresponding image to be in the "samples" folder.
+	* standard requires setup of samples.xml, and the corresponding image to be in the "samples" folder.

---use settings.xml to change type of output:
+Use settings.xml to change type of output:
 	* saveRegularSize: saves regular 100x100 output images, directly from WFC output.
 	* saveUpscaleds: saves upscaled versions of the 100x100 images, unchanged.
 	* saveRegularCombined: saves regular (100x100) images combined into a 10x10 tiled grid.